 HONORING SPACE ACHIEVEMENTThe Rotary National Award for Space Achievement (RNASA) Foundation was founded by the Space Center Rotary Club of Houston, Texas in 1985 to organize and coordinate an annual event to recognize outstanding achievements in space and create greater public awareness of the benefits of space exploration.
 Each year since 1987, the Foundation has presented the National Space Trophy and other awards honoring those who have contributed to our nation's space program at a gala event in April in Houston, Texas.

-The 2015 gala will be April 24 at the Houston Hyatt Regency.
-The 2015 winner of the National Space Trophy (NST) will be announced by mid-January 2015.
+The 2016 gala will be April 29, 2016 at the Houston Hyatt Regency.
+The 2016 winner of the National Space Trophy (NST) will be announced by the end of January 2016.

 THE NATIONAL SPACE TROPHYThe National Space Trophy is presented annually to an outstanding American who has made major contributions to our nation's space program.
 Nominations are voted upon by the RNASA Foundation's Board of Advisors that includes a who's who list of individuals intimately involved with the space program, including NASA center directors; presidents of aerospace corporations; military, news media, academic, and political leaders; and previous Trophy winners.
 In addition to the National Space Trophy, the recipient is honored with a professional portrait (displayed afterwards at Space Center Houston) and an Omega watch.